jorgebastida/gordon/examples/simplejs-es6/README.md

 This project defines one lambda called ``hellojs`` implemented using [ES6](https://github.com/lukehoban/es6features)

-The lambda itself is quite dumb, and only prints ``Hello from ES6!``, but the important part bit is that we have replaced the default ``build`` process for that lambda with a custom one which which will transpile the code using babel.
+The lambda itself is quite dumb, and only prints ``Hello from ES6!``, but the important bit is that we have replaced the default ``build`` process for that lambda with a custom one which which will transpile the code using babel.